-Further, we investigate the application of such cutting-edge cloud technologies in different real-world application scenarios, including future energy networks and Internet-of-Things (IoT) scenarios.
-We identify re-occurring problems in cloud-based application engineering and management and provide proven solutions to address these problems.
-In particular, we are interested in the quantification of complex cloud service qualities, e.g., consistency, resilience, scalability, elasticity, privacy and transparency compliance, trustworthiness, and energy awareness.
-Specifically, we aim to support engineering and management tasks such as cloud service benchmarking, cloud migration, capacity management, cost optimization, configuration and policy management and application platform co-design.
+We identify recurring problems in cloud-based application engineering and management and provide proven solutions to address these problems.
+In particular, we are interested in quantifying complex cloud service qualities, e.g., consistency, resilience, scalability, elasticity, privacy and transparency compliance, trustworthiness, and energy awareness.
+Specifically, we aim to support engineering and management tasks through cloud service benchmarking, cloud migration, capacity management, cost optimization, configuration and policy management and application platform co-design.
 Here, we strive to keep the entire development lifecycle manageable, observable and debuggable despite the pressures of agile rollout cycles.